 Arnon Lecture 2013 Poster - Click here to generate PDF

 The Bob.
-B. Buchanan Lecture honors Professor Bob B. Buchanan, a longtime faculty member in the department, who also serves as Executive Associate Dean of the College of Natural Resources.
+B. Buchanan Lecture honors Professor Bob B. Buchanan, a longtime faculty member in the department.
 Professor Buchanan did undergraduate work at Emory and Henry College and obtained a Ph.D. in Microbiology from Duke University.
 After completing postdoctoral research with the late Professor Jesse C. Rabinowitz in the Department of Biochemistry, Buchanan joined the UC Berkeley faculty in 1963.
 He is known for his contributions to microbiology, photosynthesis and plant biochemistry.

 Speakers are typically young investigators on the way to achieving prominence in plant biology.
 They are selected by postdoctoral scholars in the Department of Plant & Microbial Biology.